 A website created by Harvard professor Daniel Lieberman, who studies human anatomy from an evolutionary perspective, revealed that footwear modifies the gait even for elite African runners who’ve grown up running barefoot.
 They tend to strike on the forefoot when running barefoot, but on the midfoot when shod.
 This evidence supports McDougall’s thesis that footgear distorts biomechanics.

 It was exciting to see my form changing – but progress was soon interrupted by injuries, including a stress reaction in the third metatarsal, which might have been a side-effect of asking the feet to bear more impact.
-The stress reaction soon healed, but then other injuries piled on, whether caused by barefoot running or an increased training load, it was hard to tell.
+The stress reaction healed in a few weeks, but then other injuries piled on, whether caused by barefoot running or an increased training load or the effects of age, it was hard to tell.